anomaly/prestans-docs/source/models.rst

 Collections
 ===========

+Collections are formalised representations

 Array
 -----

+Arrays are collections of any prestans type.
+To ensure the integrity of RESTful responses, ``Array`` elements must always be of the same kind, this is defined by specifying an ``element_template``. prestans Arrays are itterable.

-.. note:: Extends ``prestans.types.DateCollection``
+.. note:: Extends ``prestans.types.DataCollection``

-prestans Arrays are itterable.

 * ``required`` flags if this is a mandatory field, accepts ``True`` or ``False`` and is set to ``True`` by default
 * ``default`` a default object of type ``prestans.types.Array`` to be used if a value is not provided